 First, realize that children think you are a great singer even if you do not believe it yourself.
-However, if you still worry or are extremely self-conscious about singing, there are several ways to provide musical experiences to children regardless of your own musical abilities.
+However, if you still worry or are self-conscious about singing, there are several ways to provide musical experiences to children regardless of your own musical abilities.
 One is to let someone else do the singing.
 There is a plethora of children’s music available online and via apps.
-If you’re old-school like me, buy an inexpensive CD player and some children’s music CD’s.
-Maybe your computer plays CD’s, or you already have a radio or stereo with a built-in CD player.
+If you’re old-school like me, buy an inexpensive CD player and some children’s music CDs.
+Maybe your computer plays CDs, or you already have a radio or stereo with a built-in CD player.
 Singing along is much less intimidating than leading the musical show.

 If you really want to be the leader, chant the song rather than sing it.
 You are still teaching rhyme and new vocabulary and you can build in a steady beat or rhythm for children to follow along.
-Keeping the beat can help children with focus and attention as well as with reading fluency as their reading skills progress.
+Keeping the beat helps children with focus and attention as well as with reading fluency as their reading skills progress.

-Another option is having the child be the song leader.
+Another option is having a child be the song leader.
 Children love to be helpers and leaders.
 Allowing a child to choose the song and lead the singing not only gets you off the hook but teaches them responsibility and self-confidence.
-It is helpful to provide a few options for them to choose from and if you have visual cues, like a picture that goes with each song, that can keep the child from feeling overwhelmed and unsure about which song to choose.
+It is helpful to provide a few options for them to choose from and use visual cues, like a picture that goes with each song, that can keep the child from feeling overwhelmed and unsure about which song to choose.
 Taking it a step further, allow children to help come up with actions or movements that go along with the songs.
 Asking them to tell you about those actions promotes language development skills.
 They will take ownership and be more invested when their ideas are followed by others.

 Playing wordless music is another option.
 Asking children to move to the beat of the music in different ways allows for choice, creativity, and gross motor development opportunities.
 Including props like streamers, ribbons, scarves, or beanbags makes for added fun and imagination as they come up with movements for each song.